ccorsi/learning/resume/appservers.md

 # Application Servers

+The following sections will discuss my experience using the different application servers that I had to use within a working environment.

 ## Oracle WebLogic Application Server

+Oracle's WebLogic Application Server was one of the first application servers that I had to learn and use within a working environment.
+I needed to know how to use the application server different services.
+These include the use of Servlets and Enterprise JavaBeans.

 ## IBM WebSphere Application Server

+IBM WebSphere Application Server is another product that I needed to understand how to use Servlets and Enterprise JavaBeans.

 ## JBoss Application Server

+JBoss Application Server is another application server that I needed to understand how to use Servlets and Enterprise JavaBeans.

 ## GlassFish Application Server

+The GlassFish application server was something that I have used within a working environment.
+It is not a product that I used as often as the WebLogic Application Server and the WebSphere Application Server.
+This was based on the fact that this application server was not something that our customers would use to develop and deploy their products on.
+It basically became another tools to test our product against.
+The main advantage of this product is that it is the reference implementation of the Java Enterprise Specifications.
+This was then used to insure that our products was still functioning correctly with the newer releases of the specifications.
+It would give us a chance to enhance our product with the new features that will be implemented in the WebLogic Applcation Server and WebSphere Application Server.

 # Conclusion

-While I've gain knowledge about many different web and application servers, this knowledge was mainly acquired within a working environment.
+While I've gain knowledge with many different web and application servers, this knowledge was mainly acquired within a working environment.
 Though this knowledge is not extensive because of the kind of work that I was doing.
-It nonetheless required that I needed to learn how to integrate my product within these different servers.
+It nonetheless required that I learned how to integrate my product within these different servers.
+This effort required that I understand the internal aspects of the different products.

 {% comment %}